Ashutosh916/Customer_Churn_Predictor_Model/README.md

 ## How to Run

 - install everything mentioned in requirements.txt
+- run train.py from root after putting a train.csv(in data folder) file with the columns marked in *features used* section above
 - run python predict.py from root folder

 ## Input:

-data/sample_input.csv (randomly generated unseen data)
+data/sample_input.csv (randomly generated unseen data, you can use your own set of unseen data here)

 ## Output: